 Screening for factors that influence expression of rpsU1

-When F. tularensis cells containing the rpsU1 reporter were grown to mid-log and then exposed to either heat or cold-shock, there was no significant change in fluorescence, compared to cells grown at the standard temperature, 37°C, in standard growth media (supplemented Mueller-Hinton Broth, sMHB) (Fig 1A).
+When F. tularensis cells containing the rpsU1 reporter were grown to mid-log phase and then exposed to either heat or cold-shock, there was no significant change in fluorescence, compared to cells grown at the standard temperature, 37°C, in standard growth medium (supplemented Mueller-Hinton Broth, sMHB) (Fig 1A).
 Similarly, there were no changes in fluorescence of cells grown in different salt concentrations (Fig 1B), or when exposed to either H2O2 or UV-stress (Fig 1C, D).
 The conditions tested on rpsU1 in CDM also showed no significant change in rpsU1 reported fluorescence in response to changes in iron, magnesium, or spermine concentrations (Fig 2A, B, C).